Sam Underhill

-Samuel Gregory Underhill (born 22 July 1996) is an English professional rugby union player who plays as a flanker for Premiership Rugby club Bath and the England national team.
+Samuel Gregory Underhill (born 22 July 1996) is a professional rugby union player who plays as a flanker for Premiership Rugby club Bath.
+Born in United States, he represents England national team.

 Early life

 Underhill was born in the United States when his father served overseas in the Royal Air Force, he moved back to England aged one.
 He was brought up in Peterborough and then moved to Gloucestershire where he played for Sir Thomas Rich's School, Longlevens RFC and Gloucester Academy.

 Club career

 Aged just 17, Underhill made his debut for Gloucester in the Anglo-Welsh Cup, before making his Premiership debut at the age of 18.

 At the beginning of the 2015–16 season, Underhill joined Welsh Pro12 team Ospreys.
 He made his debut against Ulster and was man of the match in his first start for the team, against Munster.
 His last game for the region was during their defeat in the semi-final of the 2016–17 Pro12.

 On 11 January 2017, it was confirmed that Underhill would join English side Bath for the 2017–18 season.
 He started in the 2024 Premiership final which they lost against Northampton Saints to finish runners up.

 In April 2025, his try helped Bath to secure a first place finish in the regular season for the first time since the 2003–04 season during a 55–19 against Newcastle Falcons.
 The following month, Underhill started in the 2024–25 EPCR Challenge Cup final as Bath beat Lyon at the Millennium Stadium to win their first European trophy for seventeen years.
 However, he received a month long ban for a tackle during the match against Lyon ruling him out of the 2025 Premiership final which saw Bath defeat Leicester Tigers to become champions of England for the first time since 1996.